techidaily/site-ai-video-editing/source/_posts/new-how-to-zoom-in-discord-for-2024.md

 There could also be a scenario where you have excessive zoom in effect, and you need to zoom out for better readability.
 Similarly, if you have pressed the wrong shortcuts accidentally and the screen on Discord has zoomed in, you have to zoom out to bring the screen to its original state.
 We will illustrate how to zoom out in Discord as well for computer, smartphone, and online users.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://ai-video-editing.techidaily.com/in-2024-find-a-video-background-change-online-that-works-for-you-this-article-contains-tools-that-can-edit-video-backgrounds-online-with-little-effort/"><u>In 2024, Find a Video Background Change Online that Works for You.
-This Article Contains Tools that Can Edit Video Backgrounds Online with Little Effort</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-in-2024-how-to-use-virtual-green-screen-to-shoot-video/"><u>Updated In 2024, How To Use Virtual Green Screen to Shoot Video</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-2024-approved-how-can-i-control-speed-of-a-video/"><u>Updated 2024 Approved How Can I Control Speed of a Video</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/1713964075286-updated-learn-how-to-create-a-kinetic-typography-text-effect-in-filmora-one-of-the-best-video-editors-for-all-skill-levels-check-out-this-simple-step-by-ste/"><u>Updated Learn How to Create a Kinetic Typography Text Effect in Filmora, One of the Best Video Editors for All Skill Levels.
-Check Out This Simple Step-by-Step Guide for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/1713962899274-updated-explore-the-advanced-tools-to-help-you-reshape-the-art-of-sky-replacement-in-digital-imagery-discover-methods-to-enhance-your-visual-narratives-thro/"><u>Updated Explore the Advanced Tools to Help You Reshape the Art of Sky Replacement in Digital Imagery.
-Discover Methods to Enhance Your Visual Narratives Through AI for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/if-you-want-to-add-an-effect-like-a-vhs-overlay-free-effect-to-enhance-your-videos-you-can-do-it-on-after-effects-read-more-to-learn-how-for-2024/"><u>If You Want to Add an Effect Like a VHS Overlay Free Effect to Enhance Your Videos, You Can Do It on After Effects.
-Read More to Learn How for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/in-2024-are-you-planning-to-make-a-product-review-video-but-wondering-how-to-set-up-your-background-if-so-then-youre-in-the-right-place-this-post-will-show-/"><u>In 2024, Are You Planning to Make a Product Review Video but Wondering How to Set up Your Background?
-If so, Then Youre in the Right Place.
-This Post Will Show You How to Adjust the Background to Black for Your Product Review Video</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-5-excellent-tools-to-convert-video-to-60-fps-for-2024/"><u>New 5 Excellent Tools To Convert Video to 60 FPS for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-top-10-text-to-robot-voice-generators-windows-mac-android-iphone-for-2024/"><u>New Top 10 Text to Robot Voice Generators Windows, Mac, Android, iPhone for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/2024-approved-10-top-vloggers-on-youtube/"><u>2024 Approved 10 Top Vloggers on YouTube</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-retrieve-erased-videos-from-vivo-by-fonelab-android-recover-video/"><u>How to retrieve erased videos from Vivo</u></a></li>
-<li><a href="https://extra-hints.techidaily.com/new-crafting-audio-magic-a-windows-10-sound-journey/"><u>[New] Crafting Audio Magic  A Windows 10 Sound Journey</u></a></li>
-<li><a href="https://facebook-video-share.techidaily.com/new-essential-steps-to-designing-exceptional-youtube-thumbnails-for-2024/"><u>[New] Essential Steps to Designing Exceptional YouTube Thumbnails for 2024</u></a></li>
-<li><a href="https://some-knowledge.techidaily.com/2024-approved-hp-envy-27-review-where-4k-meets-usb-c-tech/"><u>2024 Approved  HP Envy 27 Review - Where 4K Meets USB-C Tech</u></a></li>
-<li><a href="https://some-knowledge.techidaily.com/from-novice-to-pro-magix-video-pro-x-journey-for-2024/"><u>From Novice to Pro  Magix Video Pro X Journey for 2024</u></a></li>
-<li><a href="https://printer-issues.techidaily.com/fixed-printer-not-working-on-windows-11-windows-11-printer-issues/"><u>[FIXED] Printer Not Working on Windows 11?
-Windows 11 Printer Issues</u></a></li>
-<li><a href="https://tiktok-videos.techidaily.com/turning-trends-into-timeless-gifs-with-tiktok-converters/"><u>Turning Trends Into Timeless GIFs with TikTok Converters</u></a></li>
-<li><a href="https://facebook-clips.techidaily.com/updated-in-2024-effortless-access-to-videos-find-your-perfect-chromium-extension-for-fb-vids/"><u>[Updated] In 2024, Effortless Access to Videos  Find Your Perfect Chromium Extension for FB Vids</u></a></li>
-<li><a href="https://visual-screen-recording.techidaily.com/updated-2024-approved-farm-friendship-quest-the-ultimate-agritainment-guide/"><u>[Updated] 2024 Approved  Farm Friendship Quest  The Ultimate Agritainment Guide</u></a></li>
-<li><a href="https://facebook-video-recording.techidaily.com/types-of-facebook-video-aspect-ratios-and-how-to-adjust-it-for-2024/"><u>Types of Facebook Video Aspect Ratios & How to Adjust It for 2024</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"